Card Tier List for Back 4 Blood: The Best Cards Ranked

 Cross Trainers – Mobility Card

-It also gives +10 health which is already big as some cards give the same without the benefits of the 40% additional stamina.
+It also gives +10 health which is already big as some cards give the same without the 40% additional stamina.

 Hi Vis Sights – Offense Card

 +40% aim speed is actually your aim down sight speed which is why this is significant.
-Personally, I do not trust hipfire to efficiently dispose of the enemies.
+Personally, I do not trust hipfire to dispose of the enemies efficiently.
 The quicker aim down sight speed you have, the more it will help you deal with all the player-controlled Riddens.

 Charitable Soul – Defense Card

 Charitable Soul increases your healing efficiency by 100% as long as you heal someone else to heal yourself.
-Most of the time, you will be near each other so it will be easy to pull this off consistently throughout the battle.
+You will be near each other most of the time, so it will be easy to pull this off consistently throughout the battle.
 You can read more on how to heal so you can find out all the useful items to synergize with this card.

 Ammo for All – Offense Card

 How to get more ammo in PvP?
 This should give a big boost to your team’s firepower by giving everyone +10% more ammo each.
 You will only be able to get this once as it never shows up after picking it up for the first time.

 Team effect: when you or a teammate becomes incapacitated, all teammates heal for 25 health over ten seconds